althea-net/rita/docs/api/router-dashboard.md

 Gets the status of the token bridge

-Reserve amount is always in DAI (dollars), withdraw chain represents how withdraws will be performed.
+Reserve amount is always in USDS (dollars), withdraw chain represents how withdraws will be performed.
 The state is the DetailedBridgeState object in `rita_common/token_bridge/mod.rs` and you should consult the code there for all of it's many possible states